0xC0000054/sc4-more-building-styles/README.md

 The individual building styles can have a tool tip that describes the style when the user hovers over that check box.

+When defining styles in a Building Style exemplar, the tool tip can be set with the _Building Style Exemplar: ToolTip Key_ property.
-All of these tool tips use the LTEXT group id `0x3EE5B610`, the group id supports the standard language offset scheme.
+For styles that are defined in BuildingStyles.ini, the tool tips must use the LTEXT group id `0x3EE5B610` with the style id as the LTEXT instance id.

-The style id is used as the LTEXT instance id.
+The group id supports the standard language offset scheme.
 For example, the 0x2004 building style in would use the following TGI in German: `0x2026960B, 0x3EE5B614, 0x00002004`.

 Tool tips can optionally have a title in addition to a body, this is done by placing both on a single line with a pipe separator.